awsdocs/aws-systems-manager-user-guide/doc_source/tagging-patch-baselines.md

 ## Creating patch baselines with tags<a name="tagging-patch-baselines-new"></a>

-You can add tags to Systems Manager parameters at the time you create them\.
+You can add tags to AWS Systems Manager patch baselines at the time you create them\.

 For information, see the following topics:
 + [Working with custom patch baselines](sysman-patch-baseline-console.md)